geins-io/geins-sdk/apps/docs/packages/core/graphql-client.md

+---
+title: GraphQLClient
+description: How to work with the GraphQLClient in the Geins Core Package
+tags:
+  - sdk
+  - core
+  - graphql-client
+---

 # GraphQLClient

 The `GraphQLClient` allows you to execute custom GraphQL queries and mutations, giving you the flexibility to fetch and manipulate data as needed.